 Pregnancy: During pregnancy, a woman’s weight necessarily increases.
 Some women find this weight difficult to lose after the baby is born.
 This weight gain might contribute to the development of obesity in women later.

-Quitting smoking: Quitting smoking is often associated with weight gain.
+Quitting smoking: Smoking is often associated with weight gain.
 And for some, it can even lead to enough weight gain that the person becomes obese.
-In the long run, however, quitting smoking is still a greater benefit to the health than continuing to smoke.
+In the long run, however, quitting smoking is still a greater benefit to health than continuing to smoke.

 Lack of sleep: Not getting enough sleep or getting too much sleep can cause changes in hormones that increase the appetite.
 It may also lead to a craving for foods that are high in calories and carbohydrates, which can contribute to weight gain.